HassanAMZ/PoctionBlog/data/blog/New Blog.md

 ---
-title: Upwork Cover Letter for Web Analytics
+title: Upwork Cover Letter for setting up dataLayer in Bigcommerce Store for Google Tag Manager
 date: '2021-07-21'
 tags: ['Upwork', 'Cover Letters', 'Google tag manager', 'big commerce', 'data layer']
 draft: false
 summary: This cover letter i use was inspired by a top rated freelancer on Upwork.
 However, here is the breakdown of the cover letter.
 These 8 aspects are the most important when writing the cover letter to a client for setting up datalayer in bigcommerce store for google tag manager.
-coverImage: '/static/blog/Upwork Cover Letter for Web Analytics.png'
+coverImage: '/static/blog/Upwork-Cover-Letter-for-setting-up-dataLayer-in-Bigcommerce-Store-for-Google-Tag-Manager.png'
 ---

 I have been using this cover letter for over 3 months now and this has proven to be successful with a 33% ratio.
 One out of every three proposals that I send using this template gets me to the client-interview phase.
 Once I get to the client-interview phase, Upwork awards me with 10 connects, and most likely I win the contract too.